langston-barrett/amsthm-to-anki/README.md

 [![Build Status](https://travis-ci.org/siddharthist/amsthm-to-anki.svg?branch=master)](https://travis-ci.org/siddharthist/amsthm-to-anki)

-Note: This project isn't finished (specifically the `Equation`) module doesn't behave as described).
-It will hit a real initial release within the next few days.

 This is a simple program to transform LaTeX math notes (written with the [`amsthm` package][amsthm]) into [Anki][anki] notecards.
 It converts things like definitions, theorems, lemmas, corrolaries, and equations into the input